 Support for Help Me Grow and Strengthening Families

-As a pastor, I have seen the devastating effect of the opioid epidemic and poverty on children and families firsthand.
+As a pastor, I have seen the devastating effect of the opioid epidemic on children and families firsthand.
+If you know someone who is going through opioid addiction then it’s important you find a rehab that can help them recover – like this one here.
+I’ve seen how many people are affected by it so it’s important addicts get the support they need.
 That’s why I’m pleased that Governor DeWine and the Ohio House, including our representative Jay Edwards, are supporting initiatives that help struggling moms and dads become better parents while working to improve child care options as well.

 To encourage responsible parenting, Governor DeWine proposed a $30 million increase to the Help Me Grow program, which enables nurses and other trained professionals to help young inexperienced parents deal with stressful child rearing situations while working toward their own self-sufficiency.
 The coaching includes tips on how to “baby-proof” a home and what to expect during pregnancy.
 It also offers advice on how parents can complete their education, gain job training and employment and become more financially stable.
 Research proves these voluntary home visiting programs can promote better health for the children, more financial independence for the parents, and more academic success for both generations.